Wind could ground big balloons at NYC’s Thanksgiving parade

 Strong winds were also a concern last year, but they ended up staying calm enough to let the balloons fly — albeit some at noticeably lower-than-usual heights.
 The outstretched hand of the “Diary of a Wimpy Kid” balloon, for one, was so low it appeared to hit some of his handlers on their wool cap-covered heads.

-One bright spot in this year’s forecast: the temperature is expected to hit a high of about 53 degrees (11.7 Celsius).
+One bright spot in this year’s forecast: the temperature is expected to hit a high of about 53 degrees Fahrenheit (12 degrees Celsius).

 In addition to giant balloons of Snoopy, Spongebob, anti-wildfire warrior Smokey and others, the parade features about 8,000 marchers, performances from bands and singers such as Idina Menzel of “Frozen” fame, Kelly Rowland and Chicago, two-dozen floats and a finale with Santa Claus.